doergestim/satellite-security/Labs/redLabs/SLEHacking/SLEHackingLab.md

 ### 4.3 Attempted: Inject a Rogue Service Instance

-Attempt to POST a fake service instance:
+In this section, we are going to attempt to POST a fake service instance.<br>
+Start by running the following:

 ```bash
 curl -i -X POST http://127.0.0.1:2048/api/service-instances \